aolchik/bear_voila/README.md

   Heroku documentation about the slug size problem - https://devcenter.heroku.com/articles/slug-compiler#slug-size Fast.ai instructions on how to deploy to Heroku - https://course20.fast.ai/deployment_heroku Almost there, 501.1M
+  Import model from AWS and remove from Gihub